Alvearie/de-identification/docs/masking-providers.md

 _MMdd_ (month and day) or _HHmm_ (hour and minute) are not adequate as the year, month, and day cannot be calculated.

-If an input value does not match any of the available formats or is matched to a custom format that does not capture sufficient date information, the configured handling of unexpected input values is applied.
+If an input value does not match any of the available formats, the configured handling of unexpected input values is applied.
 See the **Handling unexpected input values** section below.

 **Principle identifier fields and ordering of rule assignments**